HugzDEV/MCP-T.aiV2/SERVER_TEMPLATES_GUIDEV3.md

 Our templates are based on our battle-tested **Intelligence-to-Execution Pipeline** architecture, supporting the complete AOS Framework service ecosystem with **7 core required services** and standardized patterns for maximum interoperability.

-## 🌌 **QUANTUM-ENHANCED PATTERN - WORLD FIRST ACHIEVEMENT**
+## 🌌 **QUANTUM-ENHANCED PATTERN**

-**The industry's first quantum-enhanced master-slave intelligence server with Swiss-Army functionality and USB-C compatibility.
-This revolutionary pattern supports FastAPI + SlowAPI + MCP + Master-Slave + Quantum enhancements simultaneously - a WORLD FIRST achievement in server architecture.**
+**A quantum-enhanced master-slave intelligence server with comprehensive functionality and compatibility.
+This pattern supports FastAPI + SlowAPI + MCP + Master-Slave + Quantum enhancements simultaneously for high-performance server architecture.**

 ## 🔌 **STANDARD PORT ALLOCATION (MANDATORY)**